The Alluring Charm and Beauty of the Greek Isles

 Scenic view of traditional cycladic houses on small street with flowers in foreground, Oia village, Santorini, Greece.
 Sunset view point.
 Holidays background.

-April, May, October, and November are ideal times to visit the islands in Greece without encountering large crowds.
+April, May, October, and November are ideal times to visit the Greek islands without encountering large crowds.
 Besides having fewer visitors, better temperatures are more conducive to outdoor exploration.

-Visitors that are unconcerned about hotter temperatures will find July and August excellent times to visit.
+Visitors unconcerned about hotter temperatures will find July and August to be excellent times to visit.
 Summer festivals in Greece are among the best in the world and worth your time if you want to get your fill of music and other cultural events.

 What Are the Best Islands in Greece for Scenery?

-Although all of the Greek Isles have unique beauty and charm, five islands, in particular, stand out for their scenic beauty.
+Although all of the Greek islands have unique beauty and charm, five stand out for their scenic beauty.
 The good thing about touring these islands is their relative proximity to each other, making trips to multiple locations much more accessible.

 Santorini